exyte/ARTetris/README.md

 ## License

-Macaw is available under the MIT license.
+ARTetris is available under the MIT license.
 See the LICENSE file for more info.